MattheusHenrique/MattheusHenrique/README.md

 **I’m currently learning:**

 Computer science stuff.
-In addition I am focusing on Laravel and Vuejs, trying to use TDD and good practices.
+In addition I am focusing on Django and Vuejs.
 I'm also starting to learn functional programming with elixir

 **Languages and Tools:**